nicolasochem/tzip/proposals/tzip-12/tzip-12.md

  within the same FA2 token contract (e. g.
 ERC-1155-like contract), the contract is fully responsible for assigning and managing token IDs.

-* The FA2 batch entry points accept a list (batch) of parameters describing a single operation or a query.
+* The FA2 batch entrypoints accept a list (batch) of parameters describing a single operation or a query.
 The batch MUST NOT be reordered or deduplicated and MUST be processed in the same order it is receive received.

 * Empty batch is a valid input and MUST be processed processed as a non-empty one.
   For example, and empty transfer batch will not affect token balances, but applicable transfer core behavior and permission policy MUST be applied.
-Invocation of the `balance_of` entry point with an empty batch input MUST result in a call to a callback contract with an empty response batch.
+Invocation of the `balance_of` entrypoint with an empty batch input MUST result in a call to a callback contract with an empty response batch.

 * If the underlying contract implementation supports only a single token type,